sk-research-community/multilingual-transliterator-llm-training/README.md

 - link: https://huggingface.co/datasets/wikimedia/wikipedia/viewer/20231101.bn

-Total number of rows: 143069

-We seperated each para from all rows.
-So total number of rows for our dataset was: **975215**
+We separated each para from all rows.
+So total number of rows increased.

+- Total number of rows (from source): 143069
+- Total number of rows (from after splitting): 975215

 To transliterate we used a heuristic method.
 The script rule_based_bengali_transliterate.py was used to convert all rows to romanized form.